Federal AI Governance

 The policy goal behind the change is stated directly in M-25-21: foster AI innovation, advance AI governance, and promote responsible AI use.
 The ordering matters.
 Innovation comes first because the prior framework’s administrative overhead was itself a barrier.
 Governance comes second because accountability for high-impact systems is non-negotiable.

 The audit fix.
 Audit every AI system currently classified under M-24-10’s rights-impacting or safety-impacting categories.
-Apply the M-25-21 high-impact definition to each.
+Apply the M-25-21 §4(a) principal-basis threshold to each.
 Some systems will move out of enhanced oversight scope.
 Some will stay in.
-Document the reclassification rationale before the public strategy deadline.
+Document the reclassification rationale before the September 30, 2025 public strategy deadline.

 The High-Impact AI Classification Framework

-One area where M-25-21 takes a notably different posture from M-24-10: the explicit encouragement of open-source AI and code reuse.
+One area where M-25-21 takes a notably different posture from M-24-10: the explicit requirement to share custom-developed AI code government-wide and to release it as open-source software unless one of four statutory exceptions applies (M-25-21 §2(b)(i)).
 Agencies are directed to remove barriers to AI adoption, not add them.

 The audit fix.
-Map every active AI system to the four high-impact domains.
-For each system that touches rights, services, safety, or sensitive federal resources, document the human oversight mechanism and the pre-deployment testing record.
+Map every active AI system to M-25-21’s §5 six-category definition.
+For each system that triggers any one category, document all seven §4(b) minimum risk management practices.
 Systems with no documentation should be treated as non-compliant until the record is built.
+The April 3, 2026 documentation deadline is a hard date under §4(a)(i).

 Chief AI Officer and Governance Board Requirements

-M-25-21 requires every covered agency to designate a Chief AI Officer.
+M-25-21 requires every covered agency to designate a Chief AI Officer within 60 days of issuance (M-25-21 §3(a)(i)).
 The CAIO is not a symbolic appointment.
-The role carries accountability for agency-wide AI governance, coordination with the interagency CAIO Council, and oversight of the public AI strategy publication requirement.
+The role carries accountability for agency-wide AI governance, coordination with the interagency CAIO Council, oversight of the high-impact classification process, and ownership of the public AI strategy publication requirement.
+For CFO Act agencies, the CAIO must hold a Senior Executive Service, Scientific and Professional, or Senior Leader position or equivalent; for other agencies, Grade 14 or above (M-25-21 §3(a)(i)).

-The interagency CAIO Council is coordinated by OMB and exists to drive cross-agency consistency.
-That structure matters for compliance officers in agencies that share data, systems, or infrastructure with other departments.
-Governance gaps at one agency become shared risk across the council.
+The interagency CAIO Council must be convened within 90 days of issuance by the OMB Director or a designated senior OMB official (M-25-21 §3(c)(i)).
+The Council coordinates AI development and use across agencies’ programs and operations and drives cross-agency consistency on implementation.
+That structure matters for compliance officers in agencies that share data, systems, or infrastructure with other departments: governance gaps at one agency become shared risk across the council.

 The CAIO and governance board requirements together address the accountability gap that produced M-24-10’s uneven implementation.
 When no single official owns AI governance outcomes, accountability diffuses and documentation lags.
-M-25-21 creates a named owner and an institutional body.
+M-25-21 creates a named owner and, for CFO Act agencies, an institutional body.
 Auditors will look for both.

 Bottom Line Up Front